karanmanghani/Tapestry-Implementation/README.md

 ## Steps to run the code:
 1. Clone/Download the file
 2. Using CMD/ terminal, go the directory where you have downloaded the zip file
-3. Type  ‘cd Gossip-and-Push-Sum-Algorithm-master' (to enter the project directory)
+3. Enter the project's source code directory (Project3 or Project3-bonus)
 4. Run the command “mix run project3.exs arguments”
 5. Note: Type the arguments based on the implementation given below.